bjeong99/Battleship/README.md

 ### Targeting Phase (Upgraded):
 #### Powerups to target ships
-- Cannonballs to target multiple squares
+- Square shot to target multiple squares
-- Possibility of targeting multiple times per turn
+- Rehit to target on multiple turns
-- ...
+- Instakill to sink a ship immediately if hit

 ## Design Philosophy (Module Layout):